Mercedes-Benz S-Class (W220): Styling

 Steve Mattin's design was the first sketch drawn in October 1992 and developed into 1:1 scale by late 1994.
 In June 1995, the Daimler-Benz AG board of management approved Mattin's final design at 38 months before production.
 By March 1996, W220 program engineers completed the design freeze, 29 months before production start in August 1998.
-The W220 exterior design (especially headlights) was previewed by the Mercedes-Benz F200 concept in late 1996.
+The W220's exterior design language (especially the headlights) was previewed by the Mercedes-Benz F200 concept in late 1996.
 Being a Mercedes flagship vehicle worldwide, the S-Class largely popularized the theme.

 A facelifted version of the S-Class was designed in late 2000 and introduced in September 2002, offering a more refined front-end with a larger, more upright grille, transparent headlamp housings with sealed-beam projectors, and revised taillights.
 Much of the rest of the exterior remained largely unchanged from first phase W220 models.

 Inside, the update addressed several of the issues in the COMAND system and other interior features.
 Exterior updates included a more upright grille angle, new transparent housing for the headlamps (replacing the earlier translucent versions), and restyled lower air intakes on the front bumper.

-The S 600 series has a "V12" badge affixed to either side of the car, just forward of the front doors and back from the wheel wells.
+The V12 powered models feature either a "V12" or "V12 biturbo" badge affixed to both front fenders of the car.